Multiresolution-based mesh adaptation and error control for lattice Boltzmann methods with applications to hyperbolic

+\additionRefTwo{where the involved constants depend only on $\mu \definitionequality 2 \predictionstencildepth + 1$, where $\predictionstencildepth$ is the width of the prediction stencil.} \begin{proof} \additionRefOne{The proof is well-known in wavelet theory.
+It is provided in the Supplementary material for the interested reader.} \end{proof} \end{proposition}

-\begin{remark} Since the spaces $W_{\infty}^{\overline{\mu}}$ are algebr\ae{}, we can infer the regularity of the densities $\distributionsadaptive$ from the expected regularity of the moments, in particular the conserved ones. \end{remark} This inequality\footnote{The interested reader can find a related numerical study in the Supplementary material.} states that the details become small when the function is locally smooth and also that they decrease with the level $\levelletter$ if functions are slightly more than just bounded.
+\begin{remark} Since the spaces $W_{\infty}^{\overline{\mu}}$ are algebr\ae{}, we can infer the regularity of the densities $\distributionsadaptive$ from the expected regularity of the moments \additionRefTwo{(obtained by the application of the matrix $\operatorial{M}$)}, in particular the conserved ones. \additionRefTwo{This is important because the conserved moments are eventually the quantities we are interested in and which have corresponding continuous equations under the form of conservation laws.} \end{remark} This inequality\footnote{The interested reader can find a related numerical study in the Supplementary material.} states that the details become small when the function is locally smooth and also that they decrease with the level $\levelletter$ if functions are slightly more than just bounded.